Engineering For Kids of San Francisco County

 About

-Engineering For Kids of San Francisco County offers hands-on projects where children design and construct rockets, program video games, and create fun objects using LEGO bricks.
-Participants also take part in activities such as building their own robo-arm, taking core samples from a potato, attempting to land an egg, building with Lego SPIKE, programming robots, and completing hands-on robotic engineering challenges.
-In one featured project, students design and build a physical prototype of their own Mars base.
+Engineering For Kids of San Francisco County offers hands-on activities where kids design and construct rockets, program video games, and create fun objects using LEGO bricks.
+Participants also work on projects such as building their own robo-arm, taking core samples from a potato, attempting to land an egg, building with Lego SPIKE, programming robots for missions, and designing and building a physical prototype of their own Mars base.

 • Ages: 4–14 years old